MicrosoftDocs/windows-ai-docs/docs/samples/tutorial-maui-ai.md

 ## Add ChatGPT API calls and test the app

-It's time to add the code to our code-behind file that will use the Azure.AI.OpenAI library to make calls to the OpenAI ChatGPT API.
+It's time to add the code to our code-behind file that will use the OpenAI library for .NET to make calls to the OpenAI ChatGPT API.
 We'll add the code to the three event handlers we created earlier.
 The code will get the user's location from the `Entry` control and pass it to the API to get recommendations.
 Then we'll display the results in the `Label` control at the bottom of the UI.

 1. Create an `async` method named `GetRecommendationAsync` and call it from each of the event handlers: